 Fisheries Sensitive Watersheds

-The first step was to document the historical productivity in each of these potential FSRs.
-The following links will show you a map, a photo, a brief written historical summary and more than 50 years of salmon return data in each most significant watersheds.
+The first step in the nomination process was to document the historical productivity in each of these potential FSRs.
+The following links will show you a map, a photo, a brief written historical summary and more than 50 years of salmon return data in our most significant watersheds.

 We have taken the view that peak historical escapements illustrate the ecological potential of a restored system.
 The story emerging from the data is that the salmon fisheries have been radically degraded by poorly regulated land uses, primarily logging, but is recoverable.
 We strongly believe that this is possible and that the benefits of recovery to society and the environment would be enormous.

 With our nomination project, we are moving decisively toward recognition of the work that needs to be done in order to restore the region's salmon rivers.